shiyonglu/DATAVIEW/README.md

 # DATAVIEW
 DATAVIEW (www.dataview.org) is a big data workflow management system.
 It uses Dropbox as the data cloud and Amazon EC2 as the compute cloud.
 It also provides a workflow_LocalExecutor for users to run their local machine off the cloud.
-Current research focuses on the 1) infrastructual-level support on GPU-enabled deep learning workflows, and 2) the performance and cost optimization for running workflows in clouds.
-For deep learning workflows, it currently supports GPU infrastructures including 1) the Local NVIDIA GPU of a PC, 2) GPU Xavier and Nano SoMs and 3) the Heterogeneous GPU Cluster.
+Current research focuses on the 1) performance and cost optimization for running workflows in clouds and 2) infrastructual-level support on GPU-enabled deep learning workflows.
+For deep learning workflows, it currently supports GPU infrastructures including 1) the Local NVIDIA GPU of a PC, 2) GPU Xavier and Nano SoMs (System-on-Module) and 3) the Heterogeneous GPU Cluster.